kyle-pena-nlp/swagger-mcp/README.md

 ## Limitations

+- If you find a Swagger API specification that is not supported, please file an issue.
+We will add support for it as needed / requested.
 - We do not support Swagger/OpenAPI specifications spread across multiple files (i.e.; fragments, extensions, etc.).
 - We do not support path variable substitution in the base server URLs (but we *do* support path variable in the endpoint paths).
 - We do not support automatic OAuth workflow execution.
 If the OAuth workflow ends in a bearer token, you must provide this bearer token as a command line argument.